feathersjs/docs/api/hooks.md

 > **Pro Tip:** When using the full object, `all` is a special keyword meaning this hook will run for all methods. `all` hooks will be registered before other method specific hooks.

 > **Pro Tip:** `app.service(<servicename>).hooks(hooks)` can be called multiple times and the hooks will be registered in that order.
-Normally all hooks should be registered at once however to see at a glance what what the service is going to do.
+Normally all hooks should be registered at once however to see at a glance what the service is going to do.

 ## Application hooks